 Directions for this activity:

-- The teacher projects computer screen to model for students on how to use any shared blendspaces to begin familiarity with this tech tool.
+- The teacher projects a computer screen to model for students how to use any shared Blendspaces to begin familiarity with this tech tool.

-- The teacher assigns a topic area and amount of spaces required for the student to build their own spaces.
+- The teacher assigns a topic area and the amount of space required for the student to build their own spaces.

-- Give the students the code to get into TES Blendspace.
+- Give the students the code to get into Blendspace.

 - Students can add their own quiz which allows them to practice the challenging skill of formulating their own questions.

-- Students thoroughly enjoy sharing their blendspaces as other students take their quiz!
+- Students thoroughly enjoy sharing their Blendspaces as other students take their quizzes!

-- TES Blendspaces allow for a very personalized learning, sharing, and authentic style of student engagement & learning.
+- Blendspace allows for a very personalized learning, sharing, and authentic style of student engagement & learning.

-- TES Blendspaces can be built individually, with partners, or small groups.
+- Blendspace can be built individually, with partners, or in small groups.